linkml/linkml/docs/_sources/faq/modeling.md.txt

 The [attributes](https://w3id.org/linkml/attributes) metamodel slot is really just a convenient shorthand for being able to declare slots "inline".

 LinkML treats slots as first class entities.
 They are defined in their own section of a schema, and can be reused by any number of classes (and refined, using slot_usage).
-This can be bery powerful for reuse.
+This can be very powerful for reuse.

 However, this can also be slightly inconvenient for simple schemas, especially those where we have classes with slots that are completely "owned" by that class.
 The attribute slot can be used to avoid having to specify the slot separately